cortictechnology/cait/README.md

 $ ./setup_cait.sh --ap-ssid=<ssid_name> --ap-password=<ap_password> --ap-country-code=<country_code> --ap-ip-address=<desired_ap_ip> --wifi-interface=<wifi_interface_name>
 ```

-The above setup script starts the raspberry pi in both access point mode and station mode.
-The user can provide custom values for the access point name, password, desired ip address, and the wifi ssid name.
+You can provide custom values for the access point name, password, desired ip address, and the wifi ssid name.
 If no parameters are given, the default values are:

 ```
 <ssid_name>: "cait"